18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 Shame almost never looks like shame.
 It arrives in disguise:

-Perfectionism.
-Brown named this with precision: "When perfectionism is driving, shame is always riding shotgun."
+• Perfectionism.
+Brené Brown named this with precision: "When perfectionism is driving, shame is always riding shotgun."

-Spiritual achievement.
+• Spiritual achievement.
 In my Silicon Valley years, I collected ceremonies the way others collect accolades.
-Robert Augustus Masters called this "avoidance in holy drag."
-I've written about this in Psychedelic Preparation.
-I recognize this mask because I wore it for years.
-It nearly cost me the very relationships the medicine was supposed to help me deepen.
 What finally broke the pattern was the humility of realizing that more ceremonies would not save me from myself.
 Restraint, integration, and the slow work of showing up in daily life did.

 Richard Schwartz, creator of Internal Family Systems, maps this architecture.
 The parts carrying shame are exiles, locked away by protector parts whose job is to keep us from feeling that pain again.
 Perfectionism, rage, overwork, numbness, spiritual performance: all protectors.
 The healing work is not about overpowering them.
 It is about earning their trust so they will step aside.

-This is especially visible in neurodivergent individuals, whom I can personally relate to, whose masking, the constant suppression of natural coping, the vigilant performing of neurotypicality, is the False Self in its most literal and exhausting form.
+This is especially visible in neurodivergent individuals, whom I can personally relate to.
+The constant suppression of natural coping, the vigilant performing of neurotypicality, is the False Self in its most literal and exhausting form.
 Research estimates that children with ADHD receive 20,000 more corrective messages than their peers before age twelve.
 Twenty thousand invitations to internalize: something about how I naturally am is wrong.
+Neurodivergence was one of the earliest chapters of my own pattern, the bullying, the sense of being wired differently in a world that rewarded sameness.
+It took decades to understand that what I'd been masking wasn't a deficiency.
+It was a difference that shame had taught me to hide.

 The more competent you are at managing life, the harder shame is to detect.
 High-functioning people don't look ashamed.
 They look successful.
 And that performance becomes the most effective hiding place shame has ever found.